nata-vito/openCV/src/codes/recognition.md

 ### First Steps:
 -> Get a Crap-Load of Faces
 -> Turn pictures to black and white
--> Train the algorithm to detect faces
+-> Train the algorithm to detect facesj